Divyansh-321/cmos-analog-frontends-cadence/README.md

 ### Individual Contribution (Author)
 - Designed and implemented the complete 45 nm two-stage operational amplifier macro cell in Cadence Virtuoso.
 - Developed, routed, and tuned the closed-loop 45 nm instrumentation amplifier using the custom op-amp structural blocks.
-- Performed high-fidelity Spectre AC, transient, DC, and parametric sweep analyses.
+- Performed Spectre-based AC, transient, DC, and parametric sweep analyses.
 - Investigated and corrected system-level CMRR, PSRR, gain-bandwidth, and circuit loading trade-offs.
 - Optimized the precision resistor feedback network to recover closed-loop tracking and gain accuracy.